Science

 What are covalent medicines?

-Using the high energy and affinity of a covalent bond, it is possible to create superior small molecule medicines that are both more selective and potent against their intended target in a range of hard-to-treat diseases.
+By using the high energy and affinity of a covalent bond, it is possible to create small molecule compounds that are both more selective and potent against their intended target.
 How?
 Covalent therapies have enhanced inhibitory profiles that can deactivate mutated proteins for extended periods, without extended toxicity.
-This poses tremendous potential in oncology especially: By eliminating the cancer-driving culprits in tumor cells, the anti-tumor response could be enhanced and the chance of recurrence could be minimized.

 This is why we are expanding the covalent drug alphabet to include amino acids such as lysine.
 Lysine is prolific across the proteome and present in the sequence of most protein drug pockets.
 Of course, its abundance also presents challenges.
 Covalently bonding to lysine in a targeted, selective manner is an incredibly difficult feat, due to the residue’s reactive nature and prevalence.
 The reactive moiety must be in the right location, the appropriate electronic state and the correct spatial orientation to properly bond.